-If you have a factory stereo, you’ll need to find the wiring colors in order to find the speaker wiring.
+If you have a factory stereo, you’ll need to find the wiring colors for the speaker wiring.

 A great resource for that is The12Volt.com, where you’ll find wiring diagrams for your vehicle and color codes listed.

-After removing the radio you’ll find connectors similar to this for the factory stereo wiring harness.
+After removing the radio you’ll find connectors like this for the factory stereo wiring harness.
 You’ll need to separate the speaker wires, cut them, and attach wiring to run to the amp.

 Remove the radio and disconnect the factory wiring plugs or aftermarket radio’s wiring harness.

-Cut the speaker wires, leaving sufficient length to move the wire and to have enough length to connect to the wire freely.
+Cut the speaker wires, leaving enough length to move the wire and to have enough length to connect to the wire freely.